ErikGastelum/csubjetracer/notebooks/README.md

 # Modified Training

 The modified training is the necessary notebook to train a road following model, utilize the README on how to train it on the Athena server.

+# Improved Road following

+This notebook is designed to combine the Collision Avoidance model and the Road Following model into a singular notebook where it will follow a road and avoid obstacles.